tlevine/scarsdale-data/budget/readme.md

 Eventually, I want to ask "Do you have any particular set of documents that you would like the public to know more about?"

-## Reduction in expenditures following the 2008 crash
+## Reduction in expenditures following the 2008
-The village substantially reduced expenditures after the 2008 crash, mainly in the capital projects fund.
+The village substantially reduced expenditures after 2008, mainly in the capital projects fund.

 (I have a graph.)